martinandersson/nomagichttp/README.md

 ## Getting Started

 The NoMagicHTTP library is documented through detailed and exhaustive JavaDoc of an API that is discoverable and intuitive.
-JavaDoc is _the contract_.
+JavaDoc is _the contract_, and meant to be the only documentation needed.
 Anything one reads outside of JavaDoc, is _advisory only_.

-It is recommended to follow the links in each example as the source code contains useful commentary that explains the API used.

-The examples provided in subsequent sections, are packaged with the published JAR and can be executed simply by replacing the `mainClass` value in the previous Gradle build file.

-To run the first example below, simply replace the class reference:
+Subsequent sections discuss example code, which are packaged with the published JAR and can be executed simply by replacing the `mainClass` value in the previous Gradle build file.
+For example, to run the first example below:

 ```groovy
 application {